pycon-mentored-sprints/community-handbook/docs/participants/03-git-contributors.md

 ## Additional Git resources

-- [github help](https://help.github.com/) has an excellent series of how-to guides.
+- [GitHub help](https://help.github.com/) has an excellent series of how-to guides.
-- [learn. github](https://help.github.com/) has an excellent series of tutorials
+- [learn GitHub](https://help.github.com/) has an excellent series of tutorials
 - The [pro git book](https://git-scm.com/book/) is a good in-depth book on Git.
-- [git ready](http://www.gitready.com/) - a nice series of tutorials
+- [Git ready](http://www.gitready.com/) - a nice series of tutorials
 - [GitFlow etiquette](https://betterprogramming.pub/git-workflow-etiquette-f22d96b8b0b8) if you want to dive more into GitFlow and how to collaborate with others